vasilakisfil/Introspected-REST/README.md

 Another issue is that the server cannot specify a caching strategy for all links at once because there is no mechanism in HTTP which allows you to specify caching directives for specific headers only.
-As a result, unless we used a Linkset which we can't yet and would reverse `Link` header advantages, the client would have to dereference all MicroTypes to figure out their caching properties.
+As a result, unless we used a Linkset which we can't yet and would cancel any advantages that `Link` header provides due to the need of a response body, the client would have to dereference all MicroTypes to figure out their caching properties.

 On a side note, over the past few years, we have seen an explosion of link types